-Paid under both Medicaid programs and mixed funding sources, AAADSW sub-contracts with local providers to deliver a range of services to older adults, family caregivers and adults with disabilities.
+Paid under Medicaid programs, WA Cares funds, and other mixed funding sources, AAADSW sub-contracts with local providers to deliver a range of services to older adults, family caregivers and adults with disabilities.

 Medicaid Service Provider Opportunities